Thursday, September 3, 2015

 2013~ October 1, Tuesday, Trip to Red Bay, Alabama “The Way we worked”

-We saw rugged mountain with towering forests along highway 247, the trees were green with a hint of yellow and orange, not quite ready for autumn.
+We saw rugged mountains with towering forests along Highway 247.
+The trees were green with a hint of yellow and orange, not quite ready for autumn.

-We had to wait several minutes because there was a large road machine digging in the ground doing some kind of road construction, we also passed several log trucks, and several horse trailers, must have been a horse show nearby.
+We had to wait several minutes because a large road machine was digging in the ground, doing some kind of road construction.
+We also passed several log trucks and several horse trailers; there must have been a horse show nearby.

 Road Construction